-Using Subordinating Conjunctions

-Subordinating conjunctions have four main functions.
+Subordinating conjunctions

-1. Time: after, before, since, until (till), when, while, as soon as, once EXAMPLES: - Until the end of the month, I'll be in Sagaing. - I've been ill since I ate those fish eggs.
-Subordinating conjunctions - The report must be submitted before the deadline.
-2. Cause and effect: because, since, so that, as, in order that EXAMPLES: - Mobile phones are convenient because they are easy to carry around with us. - I use my mobile phone so that my friends can ring me any time they like. - Since I have a mobile phone, I spend a lot of money on phone bills.
+1. Time: after, before, since, until (till), when, while, as soon as, once

+- Until the end of the month, I'll be in Sagaing. - I've been ill since I ate those fish eggs. - The report must be submitted before the deadline. - 2.
+Cause and effect: because, since, so that, as, in order that

+- Mobile phones are convenient because they are easy to carry around with us. - I use my mobile phone so that my friends can ring me any time they like. - Since I have a mobile phone, I spend a lot of money on phone bills.

 Notice that as and since can show two things: a time relationship, or a cause and effect relationship.
-Look at these two sentences: - Since July 3rd, we have had rain every day. (time relationship) Since the teacher doesn't like me, I get bad grades. (cause and effect relationship) 3.
-Opposition or contrast: although, though, even though, whereas EXAMPLES: - I did pretty well in English, although not as well as in Maths. - Even though I studied very hard, I failed my exam. - Many Christians eat pork, whereas most Muslims regard pig meat as unclean.
-4. Condition (things that will only happen if other things happen, or don't happen): if, even if, unless, whether or not, as long as/so long as EXAMPLES: - If I won a million dollars, I would travel around the world, so long as I was healthy. - I'll wear my dress whether or not you like it. - The festival will take place unless it rains heavily. - I will buy a computer even if I have to sell my motorbike.
+Look at these two sentences:

+- Since July 3rd, we have had rain every day. (time relationship) - Since the teacher doesn't like me, I get bad grades. (cause and effect relationship) - 3.
+Opposition or contrast: although, though, even though, whereas

+- I did pretty well in English, although not as well as in Maths. - Even though I studied very hard, I failed my exam. - Many Christians eat pork, whereas most Muslims regard pig meat as unclean. - 4.
+Condition (things that will only happen if other things happen, or don't happen): if, even if, unless, whether or not, as long as/so long as

+- If I won a million dollars, I would travel around the world, so long as I was healthy. - I'll wear my dress whether or not you like it. - The festival will take place unless it rains heavily. - I will buy a computer even if I have to sell my motorbike.